 And finally, there are many little ways you can save electricity, reduce your energy consumption, and increase energy savings.

 Light bulbs come to mind—a quick count of my home shows 59 light bulbs of one kind or another.
 Of these, 49 are CFL or fluorescent bulbs and the other ten are specialty lamps in ceiling fans, track lighting and such.
 CFL bulbs have come into their own; the cost is far below what it used to be and quality is far superior.
 The do take a bit of getting used to, but time will take care of that for most people.
 A little arithmetic shows that if I ran all my lights I would save over 3000 watts of power, or over $100 a month, by changing from incandescent to CFL for the 49 lamps I use; obviously no one has that many lights on 12 hours a day, but it demonstrates possible savings.
-It's worth a little mental adjusting to slowly convert all possible light bulbs to CFL (or the new LED bulbs, but they are still hideously expensive).
+It's worth a little mental adjusting to slowly convert all possible light bulbs to CFL (or the new LED bulbs as their cost has decreased significantly since they were introduced).
 Turn off lights when not in use; it all helps.
 Newer CFL lamps can be dimmable, although expensive, but the ROR on dimmable CFL bulbs is very low as the CFL lamps use very little energy anyway.
 All of my non-CFL lamps have dimmers on them.

 Keep exterior doors closed in hot or cold weather!
 I can't emphasize this enough.
 I have had visitors keep the door open in winter until the house got down to about 63 degrees, then raise the thermostat to 80 degrees, and when the house did warm to what they had set, proceed to turn on the air conditioner—in the dead of winter!
 Don't fool with the thermostat: if the furnace (or air conditioner) is already running it is doing all it can, and raising the thermostat will only result in a house that's too warm once the furnace catches up.
 I have set my programmable thermostat for different temperatures, night and day, according to the day of the week and time of day it is, and very seldom touch it.